 As for UK cyber insurance pricing, Marsh reports a 66% increase in Q3, continuing the moderation trend of the past several months, as losses continued to improve.

-The market experienced continued pricing stabilisation following a peak increase of 102% year-over-year in Q1 of 2022.
+The market experienced continued pricing stabilisation following a peak increase of 102% year-over-year.

 It adds that strict requirements from insurers regarding key cybersecurity controls continued to positively change underwriters’ views on cyber hygiene at the majority of insureds compared to 2021 and before.